wreckah/slack-cleaner/readme.md

 The free team account in Slack allows to store 5GB only.
 When it's exceeded, Slack starts to show warnings asking you to remove large files.
-This tool allow to make a backup and delete files older than X days.
+This tool allows to make a backup and delete files older than X days.

-I haven't implemented this tool as service, so you should obtain Oauth access tokens for Slack API manually :(
+Unfortunately I haven't implemented this tool as service, so you should obtain OAuth access tokens for Slack API manually :(

 1. Create an app here: https://api.slack.com/apps/new